 Grown above the ground, green varieties are well suited to our UK climate, are high in vitamins and nutrients and have a grassy and almost bitter taste.

-As heavy feeders, asparagus requires high levels of nitrogen to encourage healthy spear production.
+As a heavy feeder, asparagus requires high levels of nitrogen to encourage healthy spear production.
 An annual mulch of well-rotted manure in winter is recommended as well as feeding during the growing season.
-Our Plantura All Purpose Plant Food is ideal for feeding asparagus as it is rich in nitrogen and slow-release, feeding the plants for up to three months.
+For feeding asparagus, it is best to use an all-purpose fertiliser such as our Plantura All Purpose Plant Food, which is rich in nitrogen and slow release, feeding the plants for up to 3 months.

 - Perfect for a variety of plants in the garden & on the balcony